quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   packets the recipient of this frame can receive without sending an immediate acknowledgment.
-An immediate acknowledgement is sent when more than this number of ack-eliciting packets have been received, so value of 0 results in an immediate acknowledgement whenever an ack-eliciting packet is received.
+An immediate acknowledgement is sent when more than this number of ack-eliciting packets have been received, so value of 0 results in an immediate acknowledgement.
 If an endpoint receives an ACK-Eliciting Threshold value that is larger than the maximum value it can represent, the endpoint MUST use the largest representable value instead.

 Request Max Ack Delay: